Loading...

 Hydrate Adequately

-Drink plenty of water when eating flax seeds, as they expand and absorb water, which aids digestion and helps maintain stable glucose levels.
+Drink plenty of water before and after consuming flax seeds.
+Proper hydration can aid digestion and help maintain stable glucose levels.

 healthspan-mbl